gantry/docs/pages/01.gantry5/02.basics/07.terminology/docs.md

 A **Configuration** is essentially a style specific to one or more areas of your site.
 In Joomla, these styles are traditionally created in the **Template Manager** by duplicating an installed theme.
 This principal is very much the same in Gantry 5, however because we have integrated a global default as well as several system-specific styles that do not appear in the Template Manager, we decided to give them a more appropriate name of Configuration.

-Each Configuration can have its own set of style, Particle, and layout settings and defaults.
+Each Configuration can have its own set of Style, Particle, and Layout settings.
 A Configuration can also be assigned to specific pages, such as the **Home** or **Contact** page, giving them a unique look that sits apart from the rest of your site.

 The **Base Configuration** acts as the global default by which all other Configurations are based.
 This Configuration can't be assigned to any pages as it merely acts as a set of defaults which are overridden by other Configurations.